 - No reference should ever be made to a student being registered with Student Accessibility Services (SAS) in the presence of other students or where it is likely someone will overhear.

 - Any questions or concerns regarding a students academic accommodations should always be directed to Student Accessibility Services (SAS).

 - Once a disability-related need has been identified, education providers, meaning Lakehead University and its faculty, have a duty to accommodate the needs of students with disabilities to allow them to access educational services equally according to Lakehead Policy as well as the AODA and OHRC.

-- sensory overload, distractibility, cognitive processing challenges, learning disabilities (reading, spelling, numerology) are some examples of functional limitations.
+- sensory overload, distractibility, cognitive processing challenges, learning disabilities (reading, spelling, mathematics) are some examples of functional limitations.

 - Each student receives customized accommodations based on their individual needs.

 - Faculty and staff should never request medical documentation in support of academic accommodation.

 - Faculty and staff should contact Student Accessibility Services (SAS) if they have questions regarding academic accommodations.